friendlyFriend4000/ImmichStat/README.md

 > [!IMPORTANT]
-> DO NOT EXPOSE THIS PROJECT TO THE INTERNET.
+> DO NOT EXPOSE THIS INSTNCE TO THE INTERNET.

 > [!WARNING]
 > This project is currently in alpha.